pokt-network/pocket-js-LEGACY/README.md

 ### Requirements

 You should have a basic knowledge of blockchain technology and JavaScript.
 You will also need to install the [NPM tool](https://www.npmjs.com/get-npm).

+To obtain POKT to stake for bandwidth or to obtain an Application Authentication Token (AAT) for an already staked application, please use the [Pocket Dashboard](https://dashboard.pokt.network/).
+Once you have a signed AAT or the private keys for a staked application, you can get started using Pocket-JS with the examples below.

 ### Installation